discourse-plugins/discourse-full-screen-videos-plugin/README.md

 # discourse-full-screen-videos
-A Discourse theme component to allow full-screen attributes on embedded videos
+A Discourse plugin to allow full-screen attributes on embedded videos